151044/COMP4321-G42/README.md

 This application requires Java 17 or later.

 ### Code Execution
-Create a runnable JAR as follows:
+For the main project, create a runnable JAR as follows:

 For Mac/Unix:
 ```